 Report on Equity, Diversity, and Inclusion in Architecture Licensing

-In early-2020, NCARB and the National Organization of Minority Architects (NOMA) launched a joint survey to identify how minority professionals experience obstacles on the path to licensure.
+In early 2020, NCARB and the National Organization of Minority Architects (NOMA) launched a joint survey to identify how minority professionals experience obstacles on the path to licensure.
 Findings from the survey will highlight areas where our organizations can provide additional support, conduct deeper research, and propose measurable solutions to address disparities.

 An overview of the findings from across the survey is also available.
 Over the several months, we will continue to analyze the survey results and release in-depth reports on key topics:

-- Examination (coming soon)
+- Education (coming soon)

 - Firm Culture